 Despite their shortcomings, open boats can be a great choice for some uses.
-Paddling a splashy creek in an open boat on a hot summer day can be a lot of fun, and few things are more relaxing than lazing in an open boat on a flat lake with your arms and legs draped over the tubes.
+Paddling a splashy creek in an open boat on a hot summer day is a lot of fun, and few things are better than lazing in an open boat on a flat lake with your arms and legs draped over the tubes.

 Fabric decks use waterproof fabric, often secured or fastened around a paddler with velco, cinches, or small inflatable chambers.
 Baylee briefly offered a fabric deck and DIY’ers have tinkered with them for years.
 The only fabric deck currently on the market is Alpacka’s “Cruiser Deck” (and MRS’s fairy blatant knockoff).
 The Cruiser was introduced several years before combed whitewater decks, and represented a major improvement over open boats for some uses.
 Whitewater paddlers found that fabric decks kept most water out of their boats, drastically improving performance on Class III and IV rivers.
 Those who spent long days on the water appreciated the deck’s ability to keep them dry and warm.

 But fabric decks always had downsides, especially in bigger whitewater.
 While they do a good job at shedding most water, fabric decks are susceptible to swamping from big waves.
-Fabric decks that only open to one side of the boat can cause problems when paddlers need to hastily exit the “wrong” side.
+Fabric decks that only open to one side of the boat can cause problems with exits out of the “wrong” side.
 And the velcro used to fasten openings on most fabric decks can wear out relatively quickly, requiring replacement.

-Self-bailing packrafts do not use decks to keep water out of the cockpit.
-Rather, they incorporate an inflatable floor surrounded by holes that drain water, allowing the packraft to effectively “bail itself.”
+Self-bailing packrafts incorporate an inflatable floor surrounded by holes that drain water, allowing the packraft to effectively “bail itself.”
 Self-bailers were slow to catch on in the packraft market but have taken off in recent years, with popular self-bailing designs by Kokopelli and Alpacka.
 Self-bailing packrafts are easier than decked boats to get in and out of, and have a higher paddling position due to their elevated inflatable floors.
 Some paddlers prefer the open, free feeling that comes from not being strapped into a spray skirt.

 Self-bailers tend to be much “wetter” than decked boats, both from water dripping or sloshing in from above and from water entering the holes in the floor from below.
 Paddlers of self-bailers must be prepared to be wet at all times.
 In big, long wave trains it is also possible for water to completely fill a self-bailing boat, leaving a paddler with the distinct feeling of piloting a refrigerator until the boat can drain.